healthyregions/SDOHPlace-MetadataManager/README.md

 ### Install/Run with Docker

-The Docker deploy will serve the app with NGINX: http://localhost:8000
+The Docker deploy uses Traefik as a reverse proxy.
+The main application is accessible on port 80, and Traefik dashboard is on port 8080.

 It will also run Solr at http://localhost:8983 and will automatically create cores named `blacklight-core-stage` and `blacklight-core-prod`